Call

 READ MORE

-Extracorporeal Shock WAVE Therapy for the Treatment of Chronic Pelvic Pain Syndrome
+Extracorporeal Shock Wave Therapy for the Treatment of Chronic Pelvic Pain Syndrome

 Most men, especially at younger age, experience discomfort in the small pelvic region.
 Recently, the number of patients suffering from chronic pelvic pain syndrome (CPPS) has been increasing [1].
 Patients with chronic non-bacterial prostatitis make up the greatest percentage [2]…